sacah/foe-city-layout/README.md

 View the site [City layout tool](https://sacah.github.io/foe-city-layout/)

 # Change log
+## 11/05/2020
+* Pull cityData from current building layout, rather than imported cityData

 ## 09/05/2020
 * Added a Share button, which generates a link that others can use to load your layout